Pansy: Aphids

 Aphids, which can spread the cucumber mosaic virus, sometimes feed on pansies.

 Leaf spot

 Leaf spot (Ramularia deflectens) is a fungal infection.
 Symptoms include dark spots on leaf margins followed by a white web covering the leaves.
 It is associated with cool damp springs.

 Downy mildew

-Pansy downy mildew is caused by the fungus-like organism Peronospora violae, which produces purple-brown leaf spots, often with encircling yellowing, that have an accompanying grey mold on the leaf underside.
+Pansy downy mildew is caused by the oomycete Peronospora violae, which produces purple-brown leaf spots, often with encircling yellowing, that have an accompanying grey mold on the leaf underside.
 It can severely weaken or kill affected plants.

 Powdery mildew

 A disease caused by one or more species of fungus in the Erysiphaceae family.
 Symptoms include violet-gray powder on fringes and underside of leaves.
 It is encouraged by stagnant air and can be limited but not necessarily eliminated by fungicide application.

 Slugs and snails

 Slugs and snails feed on the foliage.

 Stem rot

 Stem rot, also known as pansy sickness, is a soil-borne fungus and a possible hazard with unsterilized animal manure.
 The plant may collapse without warning in the middle of the season.
 The foliage will flag and lose color.
 Flowers will fade and shrivel prematurely.
 Stem will snap at the soil line if tugged slightly.
 The plant is probably a total loss unless tufted.
 The treatment of stem rot includes the use of fungicides such as Cheshunt or Benomyl, which are used prior to planting.
 Infected plants are destroyed (burned) to prevent the spread of the pathogen to other plants.